Mo3az00/simple-node-server/docs/recurrent-management-tasks.md

 ## Install package monitoring

 Install the "apticron" package, that send you emails about updates that are not installed automatically:
 <pre>
 sudo apt-get install apticron -y
 </pre>

-Edit the config file and add your email address:
+Edit the config file with nano <a href="https://github.com/noreading/simple-node-server#basic-nano-commands" target="_blank">nano</a>and add your email address:
 <pre>
 sudo nano /etc/apticron/apticron.conf
 </pre>